jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 "_People are angry, man!
 Most people's lives suck...Even if like the economy is doing better, the vast majority of people aren't doing what they want to do with their lives._" Joe Rogan, November 2019.

-This book was going to address your levels of anger and happiness in life.
+This book was going to deal with your levels of anger and happiness in life.
 It was going to begin with analyzing your take on the economy, nation, and life at large.

-Now we’ve hit by the Great 2020 Pandemic.
+Now we’ve hit the Great 2020 Pandemic.
 I don’t need to inquire about your happiness anymore.
-If you’re like most Americans, you’re likely downright terrified.
+If you’re like most Americans and Canadians, you’re likely downright terrified.

 For years, North Americans suffered under bad trends: micro-management at work, antisocial behavior at home, and political hatred in government.
 We got by because superficially we’re “doing great”: we have full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visted the shopping mall for therapy.
 If we were still angry, we’d install a new political party.
 Over the years, we’ve given Left and Right the levers of power many times.

 No matter which we choose, Main Street remains unhappy.

 There is something fundamentally wrong with our society.
 Now, as our ancestors did so many times before, we have to step up and rethink our way of life.
 The hardest part isn’t about explaining our problems or coming up with solutions.
 It involves the realization that we should be happy with our jobs, government, and life.

-It’s our right to enjoy happy lives again, but also our duty to make it happen for ourselves.
+It’s our right to enjoy happy lives.

-Today this novel virus is highlighting our society’s shaky foundations better than any writer could.

 Individual happiness is the ultimate sign of a healthy society.
-Interesting to note, our ancestors were often happier then we are.
-Even though they were poor in comparison.
-It's not because they were "simpler" or had lower standards.
-It's because could see their society reaching its potential. and getting better each year.
+Interesting to note, our ancestors were often happier then we are; even though they were poor in comparison.
+Our grand-parents or great-grandparents weren't "simpler".
+Nor did they have lower standards.
+They were happier because they saw their society improve each year.
+Since life was getting better, their hard work was easier to bear.

 Our society isn't reaching its potential.
+The trends that makes us unhappy like horrible commutes, mindless bureaucracies, and expensive education keep getting worse.
+The first reason is because as employees and customers of big bureacracies or corporations were powerless to demand better.
+But the primary reason for our stagnation is thinking we're "fighting back" by picking a Left or Right political party.

-The trends that makes us unhappy like horrible commutes, mindless bureaucracies, and expensive education get worse and worse.
-We don't make improvements because we give Left and Right ideologies far too much credit.
-We think following one (or hating another) is going to solve our problems.
+Nothing changes with either because the truth is we give Conservative and Progressive ideologies far too much credit.
+Following one (or hating another) is never going to solve our problems.

-.
-When I began writing this book in September 2019, I wanted to (somehow) convince some people to stop putting so much faith in these doctrines.
-Both were invented centuries ago before humanity even had electricity.
-Left and Right too old and outdated to offer us happiness in a modern, healthy society.
+When I began writing this book in September 2019, I wanted to (somehow) convince regular people to stop putting so much faith in Left and Right writers, commentators, and parties.
+Both ideologies were invented centuries ago; before humanity even had electricity.
+These doctrines and ideas are simply too old and outdated to give us happiness in a modern, healthy society.

+It's okay to change our ideologies.
+There's nothing special about any of them.
+That's something most people don't realize.
+We are free to pick and choose between democratic socialism, conservative monarchy, or Left and Right because every ideology was created to help society prosper.
+If you're not happy, you can change your political ideology.

+And now you should.
+Because today this novel virus is highlighting our society’s shaky foundations better than any writer could.

 There have been thousands of pandemics throughout history—and yet today we were caught with our pants down.
-Our politics has been busy, you see.
-A few months ago, the president was impeached.
+I know our politics has been busy and getting constant public attention, after all the president was impeached!
 What was the reason again?
 Even if you agreed with it then, was that really what the government should have been obessed with only a few months ago?

 Both “sides” are the faces of the exact same coin.
 When President Obama tried to overhaul the healthcare system, was any commentator, strategists, or politicians talking about pandemic plans?
 We have fire drills throughout our society; why don’t we have pandemic plans?